Updated Sept. 30, 2022

 - Each visitor will need a passcode provided by the patient.

-- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, and two visits per day.
+- Patients at Monument Health Rehabilitation Center in Rapid City are permitted two visitors at a time, visitors 17 years old and younger must be accompanied by an adult.

 - Visitors are required to comply with all safety protocols, including hand hygiene, masking, and physical distancing.